dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 `pip <pypi-org_>`_ is the *de-facto* standard tool for installing, upgrading, and maintaining Python packages.
-It simplifies the management of package dependencies and supports installation in global or virtual environments. pip also handles package versioning to prevent compatibility issues.
-As a very fundamental tool for any Python developer, pip essentially is an easy-to-use tool to manage your Python packages.
+It simplifies the management of package dependencies and supports installation in global or virtual environments. ``pip`` also handles package versioning to prevent compatibility issues.
+As a fundamental tool for any Python developer, ``pip`` is essentially an easy-to-use tool for managing your Python packages.
 It also has extensive `documentation <pip-org_>`_.

-``pip`` comes with most Python installations, including ``conda``.
+``pip`` comes with most Python installations, including Conda.
-This means you can use ``pip`` in both ``conda`` and standard Python installations and environments.
+This means you can use ``pip`` in both Conda and standard Python installations and environments.
 For installing Python first, see :ref:`here <install-python>`.

 Below are some common tips and tricks about pip:

 .. tip::

-   It is recommended to create virtual environments for your projects.
+   It is recommended that you create virtual environments for your projects.
-   Using environments allows you to  manage installations in a way that doesn't interfere with your main system.
-If you do not know what an enviroment is, please check the description on the Environments section.
+   Environments allow you to  manage installations without interfering with your main system.
+   If you do not know what an environment is, please check the description in the :doc:`environments` section.

 Using `pip <pypi-org_>`_ in a clean environment (meaning *no prior installed packages*) typically avoids installation issues.
 However, the risk of dependency conflicts increases with prolonged use of the same environment.
-It is a good idea to test updates in a separate environment before applying them broadly.
+Testing updates in a separate environment before applying them broadly is a good idea.

 .. _pip-installing:

 Installing packages
 -------------------

 You can install packages simply with `pip`.
-To install multiple packages at once, list them during a single `pip` command.
+List them during a single ``pip`` command to install multiple packages at once.

 .. note::